-Paucity and low quality of georeferenced data for the evaluation of characteristics of exposed items further limited the range of damage models that could be implemented for the assessment.
-In fact, we dealt with scarcity of institutional databases (i.e., data are often stored in commercial repositories), legal impediments in the use of data, fragmentation of information among different databases (even for the same category of elements), and their inadequacy in supplying information required as inputs of the damage models; obsolescence of information was sometimes a problem, with data referring up to ten years ago.
-A meaningful example of data inadequacy for the Italian context is represented by cultural heritage, for which data are spread among several institutional databases, while a specific asset may be included in more than one database.
-Moreover, such databases are characterised by different structures, levels of detail, and available information; lack of metadata also hinders their interpretation and comparison.
+- 40 Paucity and low quality of georeferenced data for the evaluation of characteristics of exposed items further limited the range of damage models that could be implemented for the assessment.
+In fact, we dealt with scarcity of institutional databases (i.e., data are often stored in private repositories), fragmentation of information among different databases (even for the same category of elements), and their inadequacy in supplying information required as inputs of the damage models; obsolescence of information was sometimes a problem, with data referring up to ten years ago.
+A meaningful - 45 example for the Italian context is represented by data on cultural heritage, that are spread among several institutional databases.
+Moreover, such databases are not complementary (duplications exist) and are characterised by different structures, levels of detail, and available information; lack of metadata also make difficult their interpretation and comparison. - Given the previous premises, the main challenge for damage assessment is the necessity to compare inhomogeneous quantities having different meanings (e.g., damage versus exposed value; direct vs indirect damage) and metrics (e.g., economic loss, physical damage, qualitative damage).
+Such synthesis is unavoidable if we want to assess the total impact of a flood, as an input for decision making.